josbeir/cakephp-latte-view/docs/template-parameters.md

 $entity = $users->get(1);

-// Pass data to create an instance
+// Pass data to create an instance.
 $this->set(MyTemplateParameters::class, [
     'name' => 'John',
     'additional' => 'Doe',
     'entity' => $entity,
 ]);

-// Or pass an instance of your ParameterInterface class
+// Or pass an instance of your `Parameters` class.
 $params = new MyTemplateParameters(
     name: 'Hello',
     additional: 'World',